 or path_map

-can be used to look up selectors and paths to private keys respectively (using the DKIM signing domain as the key).
-If entries are found, these will override default settings.
+can be used to determine the selectors and paths to private keys, respectively, using the DKIM signing domain as the key.
+If entries are found, they will override the default settings.

-In the following configuration we define a templatised path for the DKIM signing key, a default selector, and a map which could be used for overriding the default selector (and hence effective path to the signing key as well).
-Any eligible mail will be signed given there is a suitably-named key on disk.
+The following configuration provides a templated path for the DKIM signing key, a default selector, and a map that can be used to override the default selector, which in turn affects the effective path to the signing key.
+Any eligible email will be signed if a key with the appropriate name exists on disk.

 # local.d/dkim_signing.conf